A judge will let one other accuser testify in the Bill Cosby sex trial

 "If there are 13 women testifying, it looks like it's part of a real profile for him," he added.
 "But it's much easier to discredit one than 13."

-The comedian is set to stand trial this summer on allegations that he drugged and molested a woman named Andrea Constand at his Pennsylvania home in 2004.
+The comedian is set to stand trial this summer on allegations that he drugged and sexually assaulted a woman named Andrea Constand at his Pennsylvania home in 2004.

 It's the only criminal charge stemming from dozens of accusations of sexual misconduct spanning decades.
 Cosby, 79, has denied any wrongdoing and has filed defamation lawsuits against some of his accusers.

-Prosecutors chose 13 women who say they also were drugged and abused by Cosby over the years and asked the court to let them testify.
-In December, a prosecutor told the court their accounts were evidence of a "lifetime of sexual assault on young women."
+Prosecutors said they examined the stories of more than 50 women before they chose 13 who say they also were drugged and abused by Cosby and asked the court to let them testify.
+In December, a prosecutor told the court those accounts were evidence of a "lifetime of sexual assault on young women."

 But Cosby's attorneys cast doubt on the women's memories and motivations.
 At one hearing, attorney Brian McMonagle argued the claims are "ancient, remote, incredible, uncorroborated," dredged up by attorneys "who had the agenda of bringing down an American icon."